When Should Kids Learn to Swim?

 Is it ever too late to learn to swim?

 No!
 While earlier is generally easier, children (and adults) can learn to swim at any age.
 Older children may actually progress faster due to better coordination and ability to follow instructions.
-The key is finding age-appropriate instruction and being patient with the process.

-How do I know if my child is ready for swimming lessons?
+How do I know if my child is ready?

 Look for these signs: comfort in bath time, ability to follow simple instructions, willingness to try new activities, and basic communication skills.
 Physical readiness is less important than emotional readiness.
-If unsure, try a trial lesson—many programs offer them.

-Should I teach my child to swim myself?
+Should I teach my child myself?

 How long until my child is "water safe"?